emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for transpilations not implemented yet.

- - Reorder functions so that they are called after they are declared
+ - Reorder functions so that they are called after they are declared.
+ - Tweak integer values that should be floats, e.g. write 0.5 + 0.5 instead of
+   1 if you want the value to be considered float.
  - Call event handlers manually at least once, after they've been passed around to event registers.
 Alternatively, set a high grace period (see below) and trigger events manually in browser.
  - There is a 2 second grace period to allow for resource load and timer updates etc when evaluating example code.
 Adjust period in index.js if needed.
 TODO: create option for this on web page.

+After transpile:
+ - Add |> ignore or let _ = to avoid warnings.
+I don't do it automatically because it will be hard to detect when it's necessary and too many of them clutters the code.

 # Alternatives